 The faculty of Cardozo Law School has adopted revisions to the curriculum designed to help our students examine and understand racism in the law and throughout the legal system.
-The changes include an upper-level race and the law requirement; an expansion of class offerings covering issues related to race and the law; a new emphasis on racial context and impacts in courses not primarily about race; and required training workshops for students and faculty on implicit bias, cultural competency, and leading classroom discussions that involve race and racism.
+The changes include an upper-level requirement in race and the law; an expansion of class offerings covering issues related to race and the law; a new emphasis on racial context and impacts in courses not primarily about race; and required training workshops for students and faculty on implicit bias, cultural competency, and leading classroom discussions that involve race and racism.

 In addition, Dean Melanie Leslie has appointed Professor Peter Markowitz to the newly created position of Associate Dean of Equity in Curriculum and Teaching.
 Professor Markowitz will facilitate and oversee these changes to the law school curriculum.
 Professor Markowitz is the founding faculty member and current co-director of the Kathryn O. Greenberg Immigration Justice Clinic.
 He is a leading advocate for immigration law reform.

 “The history of racism and discrimination in America is intertwined and supported by law and legal structures.
 As scholars and advocates, it is critical that we do our part at Cardozo to acknowledge and eradicate systemic racism; as educators, we must ensure that our graduates are culturally competent and well-educated on issues of discrimination,” said Dean Melanie Leslie.